TheThingsNetwork/lorawan-stack/doc/content/reference/configuration/the-things-stack.md

 ## Cluster Options

-The `cluster` options configure how The Things Stack communicates with other components in the cluster.
-These options do not need to be set when running a single instance of The Things Stack.
+The `cluster` options configure how {{% tts %}} communicates with other components in the cluster.
+These options do not need to be set when running a single instance of {{% tts %}}.
 The most important options are the ones to configure the addresses of the other components in the cluster.

 - `cluster.identity-server`: Address for the Identity Server
 - `cluster.gateway-server`: Address for the Gateway Server